History of the University of Southern California: School of Cinematic Arts

+World War II

 The onset of World War II led to a transformation of campus life, with a shift in academic programs and student enrollment.
 Total enrollment fell 15%; military programs were instituted, and by the end of the war 75% of male students were involved in some branch of the military.
 USC was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.
 After the war ended, enrollment of veterans under the G.I.
 Bill soared to 24,000 by 1947, straining USC's facilities and resources.

+Post World War II and Late 20th Century

-The university oversaw a massive expansion of its programs throughout the 20th century: founding the Gould School of Law in 1900, the School of Engineering and the School of Pharmacy in 1905, the Rossier School of Education in 1909, the School of Architecture in 1914, the Suzanne Dworak-Peck School of Social Work in 1920, the Price School of Public Policy and the School of Cinematic Arts in 1929, the School of Dramatic Arts in 1945, the Annenberg School for Communication and Journalism, and the Davis School of Gerontology in 1975.
+The school expanded again, founding the School of Dramatic Arts in 1945, the Annenberg School for Communication and Journalism, and the Davis School of Gerontology in 1975.

 The university joined the Association of American Universities in 1969.

 USC hosted a variety of venues for the 1984 Summer Olympics, including parts of the Olympic village.
 36 Trojans competed in the 1984 Summer Olympics, winning a total of 22 medals, 9 of which were gold.